 Our work is our passion, and we make sure that our culture reflects that energy.
 Our office space is bright and open, and we designed it for both quiet, personal work and highly collaborative work among team members and with our partners' teams.
 Our kitchen is fully stocked with snacks—healthy and otherwise (requests encouraged!).

 Once a month, we host a recess, which is an opportunity for all team members to connect outside of a work setting.
 Recesses have included basketball and hockey games, wellness weeks, catered rooftop parties, Broadway musicals, and laser-tag.
 In the summer, we throw an annual barbecue, and every winter, we hold a holiday event that's followed by a company shut-down for the week between Christmas and New Year's.
 And once a year, the entire Bionic team travels to an offsite location for our annual company boondoggle.

-And, speaking of traveling, every team member receives three weeks of vacation and two weeks of Anytime from Anywhere, in which we can work for up to two weeks from anywhere in the world, any time we would like.
+And, speaking of traveling, every team member receives three weeks of vacation.
 In addition, each team member is encouraged to take advantage of our personal development stipend, which we can apply to learning any skill that will benefit our work as a team member.

 I coach intrapreneur teams through discovering, prototyping, testing, validating, and de-risking new business opportunities.